Last of the Romans

-The term Last of the Romans (Ultimus Romanorum) has historically been used to describe a person thought to embody the values of ancient Roman civilization – values which, by implication, became extinct on their death.
+The term Last of the Romans (Ultimus Romanorum or variations thereof) has historically been used to describe a person thought to embody the values of ancient Roman civilization – values which, by implication, became extinct on their death.
 It has been used to describe a number of individuals.
 The first recorded instance was Julius Caesar's description of Marcus Junius Brutus as the one with whom the old Roman spirit would become extinct.